A Quick “how to” for Bees Wax Wraps

 Are they vegan friendly?
-No, Bees Wax Wraps are not vegan but…we do stock a vegan friendly DIY wax wrap kit which you can buy here.
+No, Bees Wax Wraps are not vegan but vegan wraps are more popular and available from other retailers.

 What do I do with the wraps at the end of their life?
 The wraps are biodegradable so once finished with, cut up and compost.
 Beeswax wraps can last up to 12 months and maybe longer.
 It depends on how much you use them, and how well you take care of them.
 Keep away from heat sources (such as the oven, microwave, dishwasher, full sun on a hot day or anything hot enough to melt wax).
 Beeswax melts at around 62-62°C, but it begins to soften before that.

 Hopefully this will really help you to start (or continue) using your wax wraps.
 They are a wonderful thing and are so much better than the plastic alternatives!